po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/22-Stu_Wireframing/README.md

-# 🏗️ Create a Wireframe of a Form
+# 🏗️ Create a Wireframe

 Work with a partner to implement the following user story: